 The GESA has several exemptions including public water system reservoirs.
-Based on that exemption, reservoir construction would likely be exempt from GESA regulations.
-Attendant features such as pipelines and roadways, would also be exempt if stream crossings are nearly perpendicular.
+Based on current regulations, reservoir construction would likely qualify for a variance.
+Attendant features such as pipelines and roadways, would likely be exempt from GESA regulations if stream crossings are constructed nearly perpendicular.